Skip to main content

 tip

 If both lists are empty, emails from any sender are accepted.
 If either list has entries, only matching senders are allowed.
-Start with no restrictions and tighten later once you know which suppliers send invoices regularly.
+We recommend adding your regular suppliers for an extra layer of security.

 Forwarding invoices